formdatacom/formdata-docs/docs/form-descriptors/blocks.md

   * `cover` - a URL for a cover image that will appear at the top of the page
   * `cover-offset` - `0` - `100`, default is `50`.
 The cover image is commonly cropped, because it has a max height.
 This property sets which part of the image will be visible.
 The default is `50` which means that the center part of the image will be visible.
 Set this to `0` if you want the top of the image to be visible, or to `100` if you want the bottom of the image to be visible.
 * `classes` - This property has several sub-properties that correspond to different sections of the form fields (label, hint, input, etc).
 Use it to defines classes that will be applied globally to the entire form.
 See [custom styling](./custom-styling.md) page.
+* `meta` - This property has several sub-properties that you can use in order to define meta tags on your form page.
+These meta tags affect how your form would look when being shared in social platforms and messaging apps
+  * `title` – sets the page title and social preview title
+  * `description` – appears in search snippets and social cards
+  * `image` – shown in link previews (Open Graph & Twitter)

 Example:
 ```text